Bishop Paul L. Leeland

-Bishop Paul L. Leeland was assigned as the Resident Bishop of the Western North Carolina Conference of The United Methodist Church in July, 2016.
-He began his duties on September 1, 2016.
+Bishop Paul L. Leeland was assigned as the Resident Bishop of the Western North Carolina Conference of The United Methodist Church in July 2016 and began his duties on September 1.

-He was elected to the episcopacy in 2008 and has been the bishop of the Alabama-West Florida Conference for the past eight years.
+He was elected to the episcopacy in 2008 and served as the bishop of the Alabama-West Florida Conference for eight years.

 Leeland was elected as a delegate to Jurisdictional Conference beginning in 1988 and consecutive years through 2008.
 He was elected as a delegate to General Conference in 2000, 2004 and 2008.
 In 2007, he was the recipient of the Red Shoe Award, presented by clergywomen of the North Carolina Annual Conference for “encouragement and support of women in ministry through advocacy, appointment, mentoring and friendship.”
 Leeland has served general conference boards and agencies in a variety of areas: General Board of Higher Education and Ministry, General Board of Church and Society, Wespath Benefits and Investments.

 In 1968, Janet Elaine Dowell and Paul Lee Leeland were married.
-They have three married children: Rebekah, Nora and Paul Andrew.
-They have six grandchildren.
+They have three married children: Rebekah, Nora and Paul Andrew, and have six grandchildren.